 Department and Faculty

-Most patients are treated on an outpatient basis, but the department conducts several inpatient programs within its Psychiatry Treatment Center, one of which is an active Medical-Psychiatry Unit, a focus of education for the Psychosomatic Fellowship.
+Most patients are treated on an outpatient basis, but the department conducts several inpatient programs within Mayo Clinic Psychiatric Hospital, one of which is an active Medical Psychiatry Unit, a focus of education for the Psychosomatic Medicine Fellowship.

 In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
 Many of our faculty have published and lectured extensively and are recognized leaders in their fields.
 You have direct access to these individuals throughout your training program.
 Many staff members also conduct research and are involved in training new specialists.

 Many prominent professors visit Mayo Clinic each year.
 They present their work during lectures and participate in hospital rounds.
 You are encouraged to take full advantage of these opportunities.